 WILD HORSE ISLAND

 Flathead Lake—the largest freshwater lake west of the Mississippi—is one of Glacier Country’s biggest playgrounds, and a summer recreation hot spot.
 Multiple islands dot the lake, the largest of which is Wild Horse Island.
 Accessible only by boat, this 2,160-acre island serves as a day-use state park.
 Wild Horse Island is sure to delight kids of all ages.
-Not only is the island breathtaking, it’s a prime wildlife-watching destination, home to wild horses (hence the name), bighorn sheep, coyotes, deer and a variety of birds.
-While hiking on one of the island’s short trails, you can tell your kids the legend of Wild Horse Island.
-The Kootenai American Indians were reported to have used the island to pasture their horses and to keep them from being stolen by neighboring tribes.
-The horses on the Island today are, if legend is believed, descendants of those horses.
-To access the island you can rent a boat, or book a private charter service with a guide such as Explore Flathead Lake.
+It’s a prime wildlife-watching destination, home to wild horses (hence the name), bighorn sheep, coyotes, deer and a variety of birds.
+While hiking on one of the island’s short trails, share the legend of Wild Horse Island.
+The Salish people were reported to have used the island to pasture their horses and to keep them from being stolen by neighboring tribes.
+The horses on the island today are, if legend is believed, descendants of those horses.
+To access the island, you can rent a boat, or book a private charter service with a guide such as Discover Flathead Lake.

 U-PICK FARMS

-You’d be hard pressed to find a more authentic experience than a u-pick farm.
-U-pick farms let kids get their hands dirty, and play a role in picking out their food, both of which kids love.
-The Flathead Valley boasts more than 120 growers of our famous Flathead cherries.
-Western Montana’s warm days and cool evenings make the perfect growing conditions for this beloved fruit, and it’s hard to find a sweeter tasting cherry.
-The cherry harvest begins late July, and many u-pick orchards will place signs out welcoming you to stop by.
+You’d be surprised how much kids enjoy farming.
+U-pick farms let you get your hands dirty and play a role in picking out your own food.
+The Flathead Valley alone boasts more than 120 growers of our famous Flathead cherries.
+Cherry harvest begins late July, and many u-pick orchards will place signs out welcoming you to stop by.
 In many of our towns you’ll be able to find a u-pick farm to pick a sampling of local fruit, vegetables and farm fresh eggs.
+Additionally, you’ll find some of the best farmers markets around, which are easy to plan into your trip.

-Related: Family Fun, Farmers Market, Flathead Corridor, Flathead Lake, Horseback Riding, Kayaking, Missoula, Montana, Outdoor Fun, Parks, Summer Fun, Vacation, Water Fun, Whitefish
+Related: Events, Family Fun, Farmers Market, Flathead Corridor, Flathead Lake, Food, Guided Tours, Horseback Riding, Kayaking, Missoula, Montana, Outdoor Fun, Parks, Rodeos, Summer Fun, Vacation, Water Fun, Whitefish

 Comments